F2I-Consulting/etpServer-docker/README.md

 # etpServer-docker
-A basic ETP server using fesapi which serves the fesapi epc example. \
+A basic ETP server using fesapi which serves the FESAPI epc example. \
-in order to run the container on your docker desktop, please publish the 8080 port using the command : docker run -p 8080:8080 [IMAGE]
+in order to run the container on your docker desktop, please publish the 80 port using the command : docker run -p 80:80 [IMAGE]

 A CLI client is also included in this container.\
 Launch it using the command "docker run -it f2iconsulting/etpserver ./etpClientExample [SERVER_IP] [port]"